xyc/rebug/README.md

 ## Implementation and known issues
 The goal is to overlay (it doesn't have to be a wrapper) the debugging segment on the original component.

 Currently `debug` is implemented as a [Higher-order Component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750)(HoC) and `YourComponent` is wrapped in an additional `div`.
-This might not work for some cases.
-Since border is rendered using box shadow, it might get blocked by the box shadow of the component to inspect.
+This might not work for some cases:
+- some CSS selectors might not work as expected
+- Since border is rendered using box shadow, it might get blocked by the box shadow of the component to inspect.

 Another approach is to render the overlay component into the DOM tree on `componentDidMount`.
 Also need to check the support in React DevTools API.